narchondas/narchondas.github.io/Research Methods and Professional Practice/read.md

 The meta-analysis and descriptive research design are appropriate for the objective, as the goal is to review and compare existing guidelines, not test hypotheses.
 The two-phase method (collection and coding of 200 documents) and typological analysis suit the purpose of mapping global ethical patterns.

-4. Data collection and analysis appropriateness	Data were collected from public repositories and web scraping, filtered across five languages, and analysed using manual coding, typologies, and n-gram text mining.
+4. Data collection and analysis appropriateness

+Data were collected from public repositories and web scraping, filtered across five languages, and analysed using manual coding, typologies, and n-gram text mining.
 These are appropriate for qualitative synthesis and pattern identification.
 Open-access tools enhance transparency and reproducibility.

-5. Evidence and argument support	The authors explicitly support claims with quantitative summaries (e.g., frequency of ethical principles) and comparisons to prior studies (e.g., Jobin et al., Hagendorff).
+5. Evidence and argument support

+The authors explicitly support claims with quantitative summaries and comparisons to prior studies.
 They present clear evidence of geographical, institutional, and thematic patterns to justify their conclusions.

+6. Enhancement suggestions

-6. Enhancement Suggestions	Expand to non-English and underrepresented regions (Africa, Latin America, Middle East).
+*Expand to non-English and underrepresented regions (Africa, Latin America, Middle East).

 *Include academic papers beyond guidelines to capture broader ethical discourse.